彭文朗 | michelle man-long pang

 Greetings reader!
 Name's Michelle, but you can also call me Mich or Schelles (anticlimactic, I know)! :D

 I am a Hong Kong Cantonese-English bilingual + aspiring language researcher!
-I graduated from HKU Linguistics & English Studies (2020), and I am currently working as a Research Assistant in HKUST Humanities & EdUHK Linguistics.
-I plan on doing postgraduate studies in linguistics in the near future!I am also the Founder & President of Po:Calis 薄粵研 (Pokfulam Cantonese Linguistics Society), a linguistics research community founded in 2021, and run together with fellow HKU Ling alumni.I am alsoooo...
+I graduated from HKU Linguistics & English Studies in 2020, and I will be beginning my MPhil journey in applied linguistics with HKUST Humanities in September 2025.
+In the meanwhile, I am working as a Research Assistant in HKUST Division of Humanities & EdUHK CRLLS.I am also the Founder & President of Po:Calis 薄粵研 (Pokfulam Cantonese Linguistics Society), a linguistics research community founded in 2021, and run together with fellow HKU Ling alumni.I am alsoooo...

 a freelance graphic designer and illustrator